sparkflows/sparkflows-docs/docs/operations/logs/logs-search-examples.rst

 Example 7
 ++++
-A user can get the logs for a specific project by using the pattern given below on **Administration → View Server Logs** search bar.
+A user can get the logs for a specific project by using the pattern given below on **Administration → View Server Logs** search bar:

 **prjId**: Project Id